 - Imperium – Control the rats

 - Pot – Throw pots to distract nearby enemies

 - Odoris – Attract rats from surrounding areas

 - Devorantis – Substance forces enemies to remove helmets

 Crafting is another important part of this game as finding various items will allow you to replenish and strengthen these weapons.
-It takes a considerable amount of time to truly upgrade your sling and level of your equipment but that is fully depended on how you approach battles as every interaction with an enemy doesn’t have to end in violence.
-Lastly, the game does have its fair share of collectibles to keep you busy in the form of 13 Hugo Herbarium Roses, 11 Gifts and 26 Curiosities.
+It takes a considerable amount of time to truly upgrade your sling and level of your equipment but that is fully dependent on how you approach battles as every interaction with an enemy doesn’t have to end in violence.
+Lastly, the game does have its fair share of collectibles to keep you busy in the form of 13 Hugo Herbarium Roses, 11 Gifts, and 26 Curiosities.

 The soundtrack and voice acting used throughout matches perfectly with the overarching narrative tone and characters.
 As I stated above, this is a very emotional experience and it’s absolutely essential that these elements are consistent to really keep the player fully engaged in what’s going on.
 The actors and actresses are very convincing in their performances which only made me root for or despise them even more.

 A Plague Tale: Innocence consists of 16 chapters and took me roughly 15 – 20 hours to complete.
 This play length may be different for you depending on whether or not you discover all of Hugo herbarium flowers, gifts, and curiosities in your first playthrough.
 This game is available at retailers everywhere for $49.99 and is definitely worth every penny especially if you enjoy story-driven action-adventure games with collectibles and puzzles.